JordanMajd/MissionControl/README.md

 ### Features

-- Asset Utils: Tools to load assets, textures, meshes
-- Part Manager: Tools to import custom parts with their own meshes
+- Part Manager: Import part packs and custom meshes
-  - Limitations:
-    - Can import `PartSO` and `WheelSO`, other types to follow
     - Localization is broken
-    - Custom meshes don't have textures / materials
+    - Custom meshes don't have materials
     - No custom part icons yet
 - Cheat Manager: In game menu can be opened by pressing `F8`
   - Disable / Enable Vehicle Gravity